- Account-based marketing is a strategic sales and marketing technique that engages and converts highly-targeted audiences.

 The result?
 It unboxed old memories in people and got them excited about the new product.
 They wanted to know more.

 Rapid7’s response was very good, which resulted in a higher conversion rate.
-Even if someone wasn’t interested in the product, it did open the future opportunity for sales.
+Even if someone wasn’t interested in the product, it did open future opportunities for sales.

 RollWorks integrated ABM into their existing strategy of making a big impression on prospective customers.